Alice Randall: Awards

 Randall received the Al Neuharth Free Spirit Award in 2001 and the Literature Award of Excellence from the Memphis Black Writers Conference in 2002.
 She was a finalist for an NAACP Image Award in 2002.
-Randall was inducted into the Silver Circle in 2008, in honor of her work in the country music industry.
 Randall was also accepted for a prestigious writing residency at the famed Yaddo artist's community from June 23, 2011, to July 24, 2011.
 Randall and her daughter, Caroline Randall Williams, received the 2016 NAACP Image Award for Literature (Instructional) for their book, Soul Food Love.

+Randall was inducted into the Silver Circle in 2008, in honor of working in the country music industry for a quarter of a century.
+She was inducted alongside 10 other nominees, notably Reba McEntire, whose video of the year she wrote in 1992.